Denzy7/dengine/deps/README.md

 `git submodule update deps/cglm deps/stb`

 # optional deps
+**If you will be compiling for Windows or Android you might want to get all optional deps to avoid missing libraries and header files**
+**GLFW is only needed for Windows**
+**If you want Python scripting, update deps/cpython (will take some time!)**

-**Windows users need to get all optional deps then proceed to build** `git submodule update deps/glfw deps/cpython`
+`git submodule update deps/glfw deps/cpython`

 # python